Houses of Cards

 It’s Kylie, the trailer trash part of their respectable lace-curtain home, who says what David did is not right.
 That it must be hauled out of the cesspool that is Platt morality and be examined.
 She is willing to do that even if the cost is the happy ending that she had finally found.

 After watching Kylie bring everyone’s lives down around their ears, including her own, I thought Becky would be proud of her.
-Then I realized that, if they weren’t occupied with their own problems, so would Roy and Hayley.
+Then I realized that so would Roy and Hayley, if they weren’t occupied with their own problems.
 The moral compass for Becky, perhaps indirectly they have also become that for Kylie.